snowhawk1000/animated_icon_button/README.md

 # Animated Icon Button
-A highly customizeable and animated icon button widget made for Flutter.
+A highly customizable and animated icon button widget made for Flutter.
 Featuring a shrinking animation while you are pressing the button.

 [Video of animation here](https://youtu.be/ChOEYd7uwws?si=TwWAOyFo88WfGCP9)